-The Chase Freedom Flex 5% categories for April, May and June 2021 are gas stations and home improvement stores, according to the Chase Freedom Flex rewards calendar.
+The Chase Freedom Flex calendar for 5% categories for July, August and September 2021 are gas stations and home improvement stores, according to the Chase Freedom Flex rewards calendar.
 Chase Freedom Flex gives 5% cash back on the first $1,500 spent in a new set of bonus categories each quarter, and the calendar shows what those categories are.
 It also has a link to “activate” the current quarter’s bonus categories, as you won’t be able to earn the 5% rate without doing so.

 January - March: Wholesale clubs, internet, cable, phone services, and select streaming services

 April - June: Gas stations and home improvement stores

 July - September: Grocery stores (excluding Target® & Walmart®) and select streaming services

 October - December: Not yet announced by Chase

 (In 2020: Walmart and PayPal)

 The Chase Freedom Flex 5% calendar is pretty straightforward and easy to use.
 But there are a few other things you should know about its features and protocol.

 Here’s how the Chase Freedom Flex Calendar works: